crackersthecat/voting-straw-poll/README.md

 I had planned to use the TheyWorkForYou API to get a list of parliamentary constituencies and use a data migration to populate the constituency table with this information

 ### Create charts of the data
-I would try using a js plugin such as highcharts.js to create pie charts of the results
+I would try using a Javascript plugin such as highcharts.js to create pie charts of the results

 ### Reload the data on the fly
 Create a timed ajax request to reload the results data on the fly in the browser - properly 'live'